Article by Alyx Jones

 There is one place where the music cuts out a bit too suddenly, if we die and respawn, the battle theme may still be playing (even though we’re not in combat) and if we walk further away from the intended area, the music just cuts out, rather than a fade.
 The switch between audio environments is a bit too sudden, although it does clearly indicate we are going the wrong way.
 When we finally do get to battle Valravn (or a different boss if you chose the fire path), the combat is very satisfying sonically.
 Impacts always feel blunt, punchy and never too slicey.
 When we enter our focus ability (with the mirror), impacts feel heavier, while time progresses slower.

 Andy LePlegua (Combichrist, Icon of Coil) was brought in to work on the music for Hellblade.
 Ninja Theory didn’t want to go down the cliche route of a big orchestra, and felt it would be wrong for the game and its aesthetic.
-LePlegua usually writes in the aggrotech and electro-industrial genres, and was originally chosen only to work on the Viking side of the music, but after further conversations was allowed to experiment with Senua’s side of the soundtrack too.
+LePlegua usually writes in the aggrotech and electro-industrial genres, and was originally chosen only to buy viagra online in us work on the Viking side of the music, but after further conversations was allowed to experiment with Senua’s side of the soundtrack too.
 This was much more folk inspired and familiar.
 LePlegua is from Norway, one of the main locations Vikings are known for, and used Norweigan lyrics in many of his compositions to tie into the game world.
 He recorded lots of organic materials such as metals, but also used a tabletop guitar (popularised by Keith Rowe), to record the sounds of strings being stretched and bent, as well as drilling against the strings, that were recorded through the guitars pickups.

 My main criticism of the music is that it didn’t feature female vocals much, when the main protagonist is a female, and she has all these voices present, who are mostly female.
 Just Like Sleep by Passarella Death Squad is used really effectively in the finale, and the impact of the female voice is haunting, beautiful and fitting.
 However, I do appreciate the increasing use of vocals in video games, and the willingness to experiment with genres outside of the obvious choice of big orchestral scores.